Average Distance in a General Class of Scale-Free Networks with Underlying Geometry: Giant Component, Diameter, and Average Distance

 On the other hand, the left hand side is at least $cw|N_v|/n$ by our choice of $c$.
 Together, it follows $Q \geq cw/n -Rx/|N_v| = cw/(2n)$, proving the claim. \end{proof}

-Now we distinguish three cases. \emph{(1)} If $|N_v| < k$ then there is nothing to show. \emph{(2)} If $R\geq w^{\beta}/n$, then
+Now we distinguish three cases for the vertex $v$.
+(1) If $|N_v| < k$ then obviously there is nothing to show.
+(2) If $R\geq w^{\beta}/n$, then

-since the number of vertices of weight in $[w,\tilde w]$ is at least $\Omega(n/w^{\beta-1+\eta})$ by (PL2).
-Since every $u$ draws its position and its neighbors independently from each other, we may apply the Chernoff bounds and obtain
+because the number of vertices of weight in $[w,\tilde w]$ is at least $\Omega(n/w^{\beta-1+\eta})$ by (PL2).
+Since every $u$ draws its position and its edges to $V_{\le w}$ independently from each other, we may apply the Chernoff bounds and obtain

 as desired.